Back to Blog

 Every battery-backed EcoFlow STREAM variant on Amazon UK with current pricing, brackets and accessories.

-Related reading: Best solar kits for UK renters · What Germany's balcony boom teaches UK buyers · Full Renter's Guide
+Related reading: UK battery storage directory (12 options compared) · Best solar kits for UK renters · What Germany's balcony boom teaches UK buyers · Full Renter's Guide

 Educational information only.
 ROI figures are modelled using the April 2026 UK price cap, typical London-zone plug-in solar yields, and EcoFlow STREAM published specs.
 Your results depend on usage pattern, roof/balcony orientation and tariff.
 This page is general education, not financial or electrical advice.